 - Globalization Partners: Globalization Partners offers Montenegro payroll outsourcing through our PEO, so you won’t have to worry about setting up your own payroll or complying with the country’s laws.

 How to Set Up a Payroll in Montenegro

 Setting up your Montenegro payroll also requires the time to establish your own subsidiary.
 You can’t start to run your payroll until you have a registered entity in the country, which could take up to a few months.
 As a global PEO, we can help you start working faster without any worries about compliance.
 You can trust us to add your employees to our existing, locally compliant payroll as well as hire employees for your team, provide compensation and benefits, and more.

 One of the trickier aspects of employment is termination.
 That’s why we recommend adding entitlement and termination terms to your employment contract before choosing a Montenegro payroll option and adding employees.
 Montenegro allows for probationary periods of up to six months.
 Afterwards, employees can be terminated for just cause, but you must give them at least 30 days of written notice.
 Usually, employees get severance pay of at least a third of their monthly pay over the last six months for each year they’ve worked.

 Our team wants to see you expand quickly without any additional hassles.
-Contact us today for more information about Montenegro payroll outsourcing and our global expansion platform.
+Contact us today for more information about Montenegro payroll outsourcing and our global expansion solution.